ndaniels/Ammolite/README.md

 * -A, --Ammolite  Tell the program to run an ammolite search
 * -S, --SMSD  Tell the program to run an SMSD search

-### A sample test command is as follows:
+### A sample test command:

 ./Ammolite test -d path/to/Ammolite-Database.gad -q path/to/queries.sdf -o path/to/output/file -t 0.8 -c 0.6 -A

-Arguments can be supplied to the jvm by replacine ./Ammolite with
+Arguments can be supplied to the jvm by replacing ./Ammolite with

 java <java arguments> -jar Ammolite.jar test <ammolite test arguments>